Explore Ontario Tourism, Favourite Things to Do

 14. Canadian War Museum

-Recently moved to a new location, the Canadian War Museum is a nice walk away from Parliament Hill.
+The Canadian War Museum is a nice walk away from Parliament Hill.
 Learn about Canada’s earliest recorded violence and the nations peacekeeping history.
-There are many exhibits here including; Wars Fought in Canada, the First and Second World Wars, the South African War, the Cold War, and a memorial hall.
+There are many exhibits here including; Wars Fought in Canada, the First and Second World Wars.
+You will also find the South African War, the Cold War, and a memorial hall.
 The artifacts and accounts of Canada’s involvement in different wars is extensive and interesting.

 15. Niagara Falls & Parks Garden Trail